-The Commission on Global Governance (1995), in the report published in 1995 on the occasion of the 50th anniversary of the UN, proposed the creation of a permanent global civil society forum.
-It was conceived as the vehicle to voice the expectations emerging from international civil society and to transmit them to the UN.
-More precisely, it was proposed that the forum should gather before the beginning of the annual session of the General Assembly and convey to it its claims.
+The Commission on Global Governance (1995), in the report published in 1995 on the occasion of the 50th anniversary of the UN, proposed the creation of a permanent Global Civil Society Forum.
+It was conceived as the vehicle to voice the expectations emerging from the international civil society and to transmit them to the UN.
+More precisely it was proposed that the Forum should gather before the beginning of the annual session of the General Assembly and convey to it its claims

-This proposal reflects the impetuous growth of global civil society movements and the exigency to build a body representing them at world level.
-The Millennium Forum, held on 22-26 May 2000 at the UN Headquarters in New York, USA, has represented the dress rehearsal of the forum.
-It showed at the same time the potential and the limits of such an initiative.
+This proposal reflects the impetuous growth of the global civil society movements and the exigency to build a body representing them at world level.
+The Millennium Forum, held from 22-26 May 2000 at the UN Building in New York, has represented the dress rehearsal of the Forum.
+It showed at the same time the potentialities and the limits of such initiative.

 Even though this experiment has not been repeated so far, it is not an exaggeration to state that it represented the first babble of global democracy.
-Awaiting the formation of a parliamentary body and political parties at world level (are the NGOs not movements anticipating political parties?), the forum was an assembly representing as close as possible the peoples of the world, or at least the most active part of them movements and not the will of the people, which could only come from an election based on a free competition among political parties.
-It could be compared to the mediaeval parliaments in which the orders were represented, not yet the people.
-As these had the function of limiting the power of absolute sovereigns, likewise the forum of civil society would limit the absolute power of the sovereign states ruling the UN, first of all the five Security Council permanent members.
-That is, as the mediaeval parliaments are distant forerunners of the contemporary ones, likewise the forum of civil society might be an institution anticipating a world parliament.
+Awaiting the formation of a parliamentary body and political parties at world level (are the NGOs not movements anticipating political parties?), the Forum was an assembly representing as close as possible the peoples of the world or at least the most active part of them.

+However, the limits of such an assembly must be pointed out.
+In the absence of international elections it is impossible to measure the degree of consent supporting the NGOs.
+The Forum would be lacking real democratic representativeness, being the expression of civil society movements and not of the will of the people, which can only come from an election based on a free competition among political parties.
+It can be compared to the medieval parliaments in which the orders were represented, not yet the people.
+And as these had the function of limiting the power of absolute sovereigns, likewise the Forum of Civil Society will limit the absolute power of the sovereign states ruling the UN, first of all the five Security Council permanent members.
+That is, as the medieval parliaments are distant forerunners of the contemporary ones, likewise the Forum of Civil Society may be an institution anticipating a World Parliament.